Download NIJAF Article Format Sample

 Where footnotes are used, they should be kept to a minimum and numbered consecutively throughout the text with superscript numbers.

 All references and citations should be in line with the APA 6th citation style.
-To have the full guide on APA 6th edition referencing style, Click Here
+To have the full guide to APA 6th edition referencing style, Click Here

 Submission of a manuscript implies that the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) and that it is not under consideration for publication elsewhere.
 All works published by NIJAF are under the terms of the Creative Commons Attribution License.
 This permits anyone to copy, distribute, transmit and adapt the work provided the original work and source is appropriately cited.